rfabbri/vxl-1/README.md

 related utilities into a unified programming environment, making the setup more homogeneous among a team.
 Advantages:

-- **No dependency mess:** everyone in the team use the same VXL and VXD versions when working on master.
+- **No dependency mess:** everyone in the team uses the same VXL and VXD versions when working on master.
 - **Plain old Git:** most of the time, updating to/from LEMSVXL, VXL or VXD within VPE is tracked in VPE.
   Only the VPE team sees these changes, uniformly.
 - **Separate repositories for upstream sharing:** subrepos are simultaneously kept in their own upstream repositories.